Amreen-0786/-Waste-Management-using-CNN-Model/README.md

 - **Evaluation Metrics**: Incorporating additional metrics like precision, recall, and F1 score to gain a more detailed understanding of the model's classification effectiveness.

 These efforts represent a solid foundation in developing a reliable waste classification system.
 The clear pathways for further optimization demonstrate potential for improving both accuracy and generalization in future iterations.

+## In Week-3..,

+During Week-3, model training, model testing and model deployment with accuracy and recall visualizations

+# Thank You